 Grantmaking within the Global Religions Program is governed by two high-level strategies:

 - Support LGBT-affirming religious leaders and faith advocates.

 Arcus seeks to build vibrant networks of clergy and lay advocates who are fully committed to fostering greater LGBT acceptance and to protecting the human and civil rights of people of diverse sexual orientations and gender identities.
-Supporting organizations and projects that recruit, nurture, and connect pro-LGBT religious activists, particularly in marginalized communities is crucial to the success of this strategy.
+Supporting organizations and projects that recruit, nurture, and connect pro-LGBT religious activists, particularly in marginalized communities, is crucial to the success of this strategy.

 - To oppose the use and abuse of religion to deny basic rights and protections.

 While many people of faith testify movingly to the liberatory aspects of their faith, there can be no doubt that in many places around the world, religion is used to justify oppression and the denial of basic rights and protections for LGBT people.
 This strategy seeks to counter religiously-warranted homophobia and discrimination by identifying, training, and deploying pro-LGBT religious leaders to challenge the dominance of religious conservatism in public discourse.

 Priorities:Arcus’ Global Religions Program supports pro-LGBT, faith-based organizations and/or projects whose work is national, regional, or international in scope.

-Additionally, in an effort to provide more clarity and to further refine its grantmaking, the Global Religions Program has adopted the following priorities:
+Additionally, in an effort to provide more clarity and to further refine its grantmaking, Arcus has adopted the following priorities:

-- Supporting a just, inclusive, and compassionate Islam (Global) Expand and strengthen the growing number of scholars, religious leaders and other activists advocating for better treatment, rights, and protections for LGBT Muslims.
+- Supporting a just, inclusive, and compassionate Islam Expand and strengthen the growing number of scholars, religious leaders and other activists advocating for better treatment, rights, and protections for LGBT Muslims.

 - Building a network of LGBT-affirming faith leaders in Africa Recruit, educate, and mobilize a growing network, focused primarily on southern and East Africa, of clergy, theologians, and other religious advocates willing to publicly oppose anti-gay violence and discrimination.

 - Supporting fair and non-discriminatory religious exemption policies (U.S. only)

 Acknowledging that pro-LGBT faith leaders must be at the forefront of any public debate over religious exemptions, Arcus intends to focus its investments in the following ways:

 • Mobilizing moderate and progressive faith leaders in key states